Searching ...

 Lancaster County Dining

-Residents have a range of dining options.
-Southern-style cuisine is popular in the different communities, but you can still find restaurants that serve Mexican, Asian style, or classic American fare.
-Here’s a sampling of what’s available in the region:
+Southern-style cuisine is popular in different communities, but you can still find restaurants that serve Mexican, Asian style, or classic American fare.
+Here’s a sampling of what’s available:

 Lancaster County Shopping

 The town of Lancaster has a downtown area with local shops selling unique retail wares and providing services to area residents.
-The town actually runs a website that lists all the possible shopping venues, from the local to smaller retail chains.
+The town runs a website that lists all the open businesses, from the local to smaller retail chains.

-Visit The Shops on Main Street in Lancaster, a multi-vendor antique and local artist mall for a unique shopping destination.
-Here you’ll also find handcrafted furniture, rare finds, and home decor.
+Visit The Shops on Main Street in Lancaster, a multi-vendor antique and local artist mall, for a unique shopping destination.
+You’ll find handcrafted furniture, rare finds, and home decor.

 Lancaster Farmers Market opens in May and runs through December.
-Throughout the summer, and operates on Tuesdays, Thursdays, and Saturdays.
-The town of Kershaw also has a farmers market that runs on Saturdays during the warmer months of the year.
+It operates on Tuesdays, Thursdays, and Saturdays throughout the summer and on Saturdays during the warmer months of the year.
+The town of Kershaw also has a farmers market that runs on Saturdays.

 Living in Lancaster County

-Residents enjoy the different amenities of Lancaster County.
-Its location in the Upcountry region places it close to the larger metropolitan areas in South Carolina and North Carolina.
+Lancaster County’s residents enjoy its various amenities.
+Its Upcountry location is close to the larger metropolitan areas in South Carolina and North Carolina.
 It’s also relatively close to the Appalachian Mountains and not a far drive from the Atlantic beaches.
-While living close to these big city centers and the employment opportunities they provide, residents still have an affordable cost of living and enjoy a small-town lifestyle.
+While living near these big city centers and the employment opportunities they provide, residents still have an affordable cost of living and enjoy a small-town lifestyle.
 It’s no wonder Lancaster County is growing by leaps and bounds.
+Explore Lancaster County, SC, real estate with a local expert.

 Start Your Home Search